mozilla/cargo-vet/book/src/recording-audits.md

 ## The `unaudited` table in `config.toml`

 This table enumerates the dependencies that have not been audited, but which the project is nonetheless using.
-The structure is generally the same as `audits.toml`, but only the `version` and `notes` fields are supported.
+The structure is generally the same as the `audits` table, with a [few differences](config.md#the-unaudited-table).
-Moreover, the version field supports star-matched versions (e.g. "1.*"), which is useful for managing [unused dependencies](./platform-specific.md).